Computer Technician Full Job Description

 Configuring computer networks

 Providing technical support on-site or via phone or email

 With computer technician certification, your possibilities are endless because you can work practically anywhere.
 (Wherever people are today, they’re computers.
 That’s pretty much everywhere.)
 So you’re needed in almost every business and organization, both private and public.
 Employment opportunities range from working on internal IT teams within midsize to large companies to working in retail electronic stores to a myriad of technical support jobs—to name just a few options.

 You can also do freelance, consulting, and contract work.
 You can work from home or operate your own business.
 As a freshly-trained computer technician, your employment opportunities are pretty much wide open.

 How much does a computer technician make?
 Great question.
 According to the Bureau of Labor Statistics, the average salary is between $37,000 and $63,000 per year.*

 Additionally, the computer tech field offers clear advancement and income-boosting opportunities as you gain experience, earn additional certifications, and further specialize your skills over time.
 You can also continue your training and move up to become a higher-paid network administrator or programmer.

 Companies need you today—big time.
 And they’ll need you even more tomorrow.
-The U.S. Department of Labor estimates that industry employment will increase 10% by 2028.
-That’s faster growth than the average for all occupations.
-And it represents over 83,000 new jobs you can take your pick from.
+The Bureau of Labor Statistics estimates that industry employment will increase 11% over the next 10 years.
+That’s faster growth than the average for all occupations.*